macloo/flask-exercise/README.md

 python presidents.py
 ```

-In your web browser, type `localhost:5000/` in the address bar to launch the Flask web server &mdash; you will see the result of `@app.route('/')` (which is the function `index()`).
+That launches Flask's built-in local web server.
+In your web browser, type `localhost:5000/` in the address bar to launch the web server &mdash; you will see the result of `@app.route('/')` and its function, `index()`.

 If your browser displayed "Welcome to the presidential Flask example!" and "George Washington, born in Westmoreland County, Virginia." &mdash; you have verified that you can access `presidents_list` from a route function.
 Review the function above to ensure you understand how it worked, because we're about to change it further.

-You can view the CSV file (`presidents.csv`) as a lovely table here on GitHub and see all the presidential facts that are available to us.
+You can view the CSV file (`presidents.csv`) as a lovely table here on GitHub and see all the presidential facts that are available to us from `presidents_list`, our list of dictionaries.

 ## Create a directory page (a list of links)

 In our app, there will be two page types:

 * First, a **directory page** or index, listing all presidents by name, in the order of their presidency.
 Each name will be a link that opens a president's detail page.
-* Second, the **detail page.** This will have the same layout and information for each president.
+* Second, the **detail page.** This will have the same layout and information for each individual president.

 We will change the existing Flask route (`index()`) to create the directory page.